paseto-standard/paseto-rfc/paseto.md

 In this document. `b64()` refers to this unpadded variant of base64url.

-## Authentication Padding
+## Multi-Part Authentication

-Multi-part messages (e.g. header, content, footer) are encoded in a specific manner before being passed to the appropriate cryptographic function.
+Multi-part messages (e.g. header, content, footer) are encoded in a specific manner before being passed to the appropriate cryptographic function, to prevent canonicalization attacks.

 In `local` mode, this encoding is applied to the additional associated data (AAD).
 In `public` mode, which is not encrypted, this encoding is applied to the